 How to Care for Your Dog's Joints

-Exercise is just as important for dogs as it is for humans; too much or too little can cause joint issues.
-Too little can lead to obesity, which can be a significant factor in causing joint issues, too much can cause joint damage.
+Exercise is just as important for dogs as it is for humans.
+Too little can lead to obesity, which can be a significant factor in causing joint issues, while too much can cause joint damage.

-Here are some tips for giving your dog the correct exercise:
+Here are some of our top tips for giving your dog the right amount of exercise:

-• Play dates are a great way to exercise your dogs, as it also allows them to socialise.
-Allowing them to play also allows them to regulate their own exercise and rest when they need a break.
+- Play dates are a great way to exercise your dog while providing socialisation.
+Play dates also allow your dog to stop and rest when they need a break.

 Most high-quality dog food should give your dog everything they need to stay healthy.
 However, if your dog is more susceptible to joint issues due to previous injuries, activity, weight, age or breed, giving them joint supplements for dogs can help protect their joints.
 If you have a large breed dog that is not being fed a large breed food, additional joint support through supplements is definitely a good idea.